Introducing the AXIS platform, key elements and maximizing capabilities.*

 Rows contain your lists.
 When you create a new page, you’ll typically choose one or more rows to show and then configure these rows with lists of assets.
 Read more on lists in the next section, or check out our selection of articles on this topic.

-Note: Pages are fully modular, allowing you to add or remove multiple rows as required.
+Note: Pages are fully modular, add or remove multiple rows as required.

 Before your ingested sport and entertainment content – in other words, your assets - can be displayed in rows, it must first be grouped into lists.
 Simply put, lists are a curated collection of assets.
 You attach these lists to rows, which in turn present the content to your end-users within pages.